 Wire mesh fences are more effective than wood, although not generally 100 percent effective.
 Vertical wire garden fences should be at least eight feet high.
 Slanted fences should lean away from the garden at a 30 to 45 degree angle from the ground and should be at least six feet high.
 This creates both a physical and psychological barrier to deer.
 Electric fences also can be used.

-Tubes placed around the trunks of larger trees will help prevent trunk damage.
-Tubes will not prevent trunk damage when bucks use the trees to scrape the velvet off their antlers.
-Fencing trees may help keep deer away.
+Tubes placed around the trunks of larger trees will help prevent some trunk damage, but not when bucks use the trees to scrape velvet off their antlers.
+Fencing trees may be needed.

 Effective commercial repellents include Deer-Off and Deer-Away.
 One of the most effective homemade repellents can be made by whipping one part whole eggs with four parts of water.
 Apply on a dry day with temperatures above freezing.
 This egg spray does not readily wash away and is not harmful to plants.